figtools/figgy.python-reference/README.md

 You'll be prompted to add the missing config.

 Other paths to experiment with:
+    - Browe the Fig Orchard to see your configurations: `figgy config browse --env dev`
     - Delete the config, then rerun sync (this will prompt you to run cleanup)
     - Try enabling lazy_load=True in `src/app.py`
         - This will enable you to run the app to generate the figgy.json, run sync, then use the app and have it